TheJumpCloud/jcapi/README.md

 Special Thanks
 ==============
 Graham Green (grahamgreen@clearcareonline.com) - for adding support for Systems!
+Also, see https://github.com/clearcare/jumpcloud for a cool binary wrapper that lets you do things similar to the JumpCloud Ruby gem!